The Sovereignty Deal

 In the absence of a seat at the negotiating table some Chagossian campaigners fear their right to re-settle on their homeland, their democratic rights to self-determination and demands for compensation to be given directly to individuals will not feature in the final treaty.

 The treaty terms were finalised on 22 May 2025.
 Talks between the UK, US and Mauritius are on-going.
-The British parliament has yet to ratify the treaty.
-President Trump has yet to officially oppose his administration’s support for the deal.
-If he does, the UK Government have said they will cancel the treaty.
+The British parliament has voted for the treaty but US President Trump has yet to officially support the deal although the US administration approved the 2025 signing of the UK-Mauritius treaty at the time.

 ______________________________________